benoleary/LesHouchesParserClasses_CPP/LHPC/include/BOLlib/README.BOLlib.txt

  to allow others to use the classes.

 CHANGELOG:
+ * 19th September 2012: version 0.2.1
+ - fixed bug in AsciiXmlParser where searching for the default tag subsequent to looking for a non-default tag would fail unless the last non-default tag was the same length as the default tag.

  * 19th September 2012: version 0.2.0
  - fixed bug in AsciiXmlParser where searching for tags subsequent to the 1st would fail unless they were the same length as the 1st tag.